ibrahimlaskar0/project-kisan-mobile-app/README.md

 1. Made with React Native and NativeWind for cross platform support.

 2. Backend is build on flask framework, with help the of Google Gemini AI to add AI capabilities like:
-    - Disease detection from photo
+    - Detect plant and crop disease from photo
-    - Chatbot to answer your query
+    - Chatbot to answer your agriculture query

 3. Also packed capability to give weather reports and provide advices based on it.